KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

     $NewData = Get-Content -Path $Path -Raw | ConvertFrom-Json
     $NewData.Address.State

-There are two things to note.
-The first is that I used a `[hashtable]` for my `$Data` but `ConvertFrom-Json` returns a `[PSCustomObject]` instead.
+There is one thing to note.
+I used a `[hashtable]` for my `$Data` but `ConvertFrom-Json` returns a `[PSCustomObject]` instead.
 This may not be a problem but there is not an easy fix for it.

-The other is that I use `Get-Content -Raw` to get the data as a single string instead of an array of strings.
+Also note the use of the `Get-Content -Raw` in this example. `ConvertFrom-Json` expects one string per object.

 Here is the contents of the JSON file from above: